 The advantage you have with Google Adsense is that their Ad inventory is so large, that you can monetize any website in any language and almost in any niche.

-There are many Adsense alternatives out there, and some of them are very good.
+There are many alternatives for Adsense available and some of them are very good.
 Adsense is a monetization technique I still use but it’s definitely not my main income, however, it’s great for starters, and every day I receive emails, messages or comments where I read how many people lost their Adsense account and they say the alternatives don’t work as well.

 Today, I’m here to show you a few payments I’ve received from other Adsense alternatives that have worked well for me.

-How does an Advertising Network decides how much and when to pay you?
+How does an Advertising Network decide how much and when to pay you?

 This is the first question you should ask yourself before anything.
 This will basically answer all your questions.
 If you’ve tried any alternative without luck, this might be the reason you’re not earning money.